zulip/zulip/docs/git/cloning.md

 you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
-But then once you've gotten the tests you'd expect to be relevant to your changes working, push a branch to run the full test suite in CircleCI and Travis CI before you create a pull request.
-While you wait for CircleCI and Travis CI to run, you can start working on your next task.
+But then once you've gotten the tests you'd expect to be relevant to your changes working, push a branch to run the full test suite in CircleCI before you create a pull request.
+While you wait for Circle CI jobs to run, you can start working on your next task.
 When the tests finish, you can create a pull request that you already know passes the tests.